MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/emea-gbr-mtd-vat-integration.md

 ## Generate a VAT return in Excel format for preview

-To generate a VAT return in **VAT 100** report format in Excel, complete the following steos.
+To generate a VAT return in **VAT 100** report format in Excel, complete the following steps.

 1. Go to **Tax** \> **Inquiries and reports** \> **Electronic messages** \> **Electronic messages**, and select either the **UK MTD VAT TEST** processing (for testing purposes) or the **UK MTD VAT returns** processing (for real-life interoperation with the production HMRC web application).
 2. On the **Messages** FastTab, select the electronic message record that is related to the period that you want to generate a file for, and then select **Generate report**.
 The **Generate report** button is available only for electronic messages that have the following statuses: